 In my January 2012 class at Payne Theological Seminary I rented a car to drive from Monroe to the Dayton area.
 It was a black Ford Fusion - I loved driving this car!

 When I pulled into the seminary I was pleased to see all the cars in he parking lot.
-There were 27 M.Div. students in my Spiritual Formation class.
+There twenty-seven M.Div. students in my Spiritual Formation class.
 I was looking forward to meeting and being with them for four days.

 It was hard to find a parking space.
 I saw a slot between a car and the building wall.
 I did not see a metal grate covering a 5-foot hole.
-As the left wheel of the Fusion drove over the grate I felt something shift beneath me.
+The left wheel of the Fusion drove over the grate, and I felt something shift beneath me.
 When I got out of the car I saw that the grate had moved.
 Things now looked like this:

 See the upper right corner of the grate?
 It's hanging by an inch or less.
 Had it moved just an inch more a bad thing would have happened.
 I breathed relief.
 I felt I had been rescued!

 I've been rescued many times by God.
 I am certain more rescues have occurred than I know of.
 Here's one I am aware of.

 This is my twenty-eighth year at Redeemer.
 I am so thankful to be here!
 But my first year was a challenge.
 I was a newcomer-pastor, and there were people who were not immediately accepting of me.
 One Sunday morning, in my first month, a man came up to me at the service's end.
 He was openly crying as he embraced me.
 With heartfelt sincerity he said, "I don't care what other people are saying about you; I think you are a great pastor!"
 With eyes wide open I thanked him for this.

 I dreamed I was driving a bus filled with people in the Smoky Mountains.
 The roads were twisty and turning.
 I was having trouble steering.
 Finally, the bus came to a cliff that dropped off into nothing.
 I woke up.
 This felt like a nightmare!